keghub/breakAway/Sanity-Vercel/docs/nextjs/render-static.md

 The difference between static rendering and server side rendering is that static rendered content will be rendererd at build time.
 The rendered content will then be cached for a specified time.

-Using static rendering improves the performance the since everything is ready to be served to the user, but it does increase the build time.
+Using static rendering improves the performance since everything is ready to be served to the user, but it does increase the build time.

 **To implement static rendering:**
 * Start with renaming the getServerSideProps to getStaticProps.